Megan and Liz: Personal lives

 Both of the girls attended Edwardsburg High School in Michigan, where they were both cheerleaders.
 After their relocation to Tennessee, they returned to Michigan to graduate with their class in June 2011.

 They teamed up with Friskies to raise $1,000 for the Friends for Dearborn Animal Shelter during the 2010 holiday season.
 The donation was awarded when their holiday jingle video surpassed 100,000 views after 18 days.

 The duo also have a beauty channel on YouTube where they post videos that focus on hair, makeup, and style, as well as aspects of inner beauty.

 In June 2012, Megan & Liz joined the Band Against Bullying campaign.
 They performed at a corresponding benefit concert in New York City (NYC) on July 20, 2012, alongside Hot Chelle Rae.

-In December 2017, Liz became engaged to engineer Weston Amick after one year of dating.
+In December 2017, Liz became engaged to Weston Amick after one year of dating.
 They were married on September 29, 2018.
+They have one child, a son, born on July 1, 2025.

 On October 5, 2019, Megan became engaged to her boyfriend of five years, Witt McKay.
 They were married on May 21, 2021.
+They have one child, a daughter, born on August 15, 2023.
+In February 2025, the couple announced that they were expecting their second child, a boy.